yuloh/blog/content/posts/electron-context-bridge.md

 The problem with exposing native capabilities to the renderer is any untrusted code executing in the renderer process has access to those native capabilities too.
 If you expose the filesystem module, untrusted code could read SSH keys, write malware, or wipe the filesystem.

 Even if you don't _intentionally_ run untrusted code, your app might be vulnerable to [cross-site scripting attacks](https://owasp.org/www-community/attacks/xss/).
-If an NPM module you depend on has a XSS vulnerability or is compromised your app is going to run untrusted code.
+If an NPM module you depend on has a XSS vulnerability or gets compromised your app is going to run untrusted code.
 I checked my `node_modules` folder for React's [`dangerouslySetInnerHTML`](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml) and found 218 usages.
 The risk is real.
 So how do you minimize the risks?

 ## The remote module